Au pair: United States

 Interest in the Au Pair Program in the United States picked up in 1987, when two educational and cultural exchange agencies were designated by the United States Information Agency (USIA) to conduct a program under the Fulbright–Hays Act of 1961.
 This would allow foreign nationals the opportunity to live with an American host family and participate directly in the home life of the host family.
 After testing the program with approximately 200 au pairs, Congress instructed that the program be continued.
 The Au Pair Program was officially enacted in 1989.
 In that same year, the program was expanded to include four additional agencies, and these agencies together became the original six government designated Au pair organizations in the United States.

 The United States au pair program offers qualified young people the opportunity to live and study in the U.S. for one or two years in exchange for providing up to 45 hours of childcare per week and no more than 10 hours a day.
 In 2006, the au pair program was also granted permission from the U.S. Department of State to offer a second year extension au pair program (6, 9 or 12 months), as well as a summer au pair program which was later discontinued.

 At the same time, the au pairs are required to complete an educational component of six semester hours of academic credit or its equivalent.
 Au pairs are provided with up to $500 toward the cost of the required academic course work by their host families.
 At the end of one year, au pairs generally return to their home country, unless they and their host families choose to extend their stay for a further 6, 9, or 12 months.
 Alternatively, the au pair can choose to extend their period in the US with a different family.
-Most au pairs choose a family in a different part of the country, allowing them to have a new experience.
+Most au pairs choose a family in a different part of the country, allowing them to have a new and different experience.

-In the US, au pairs are provided a private bedroom, meals, compensation tied to the minimum wage ($195.75 per week as of 24 July 2009), 1.5 days off weekly plus a full weekend off each month, two weeks' paid vacation, and the first $500 toward the costs of required course work to be completed at an accredited institution of higher education in order to satisfy the requirements of the educational component of the program.
+In the US, au pairs are provided a private bedroom, meals, some benefits agreed upon between the au pair and the host family, and a compensation tied to the minimum wage ($195.75 per week as of 24 July 2009), 1.5 days off weekly plus a full weekend off each month, two weeks' paid vacation, and the first $500 toward the costs of required course work to be completed at an accredited institution of higher education in order to satisfy the requirements of the educational component of the program.
 Au pairs are not to work more than 10 hours per day and no more than 45 hours per week, and are not to serve as general housekeepers or assume responsibility for household management.